sebastianluna-dev/vallartatours/IMPROVEMENTS.md

 Backlog of the project's technical debt and improvements.
 Every entry carries an **area**, a **priority** (low · medium · high) and a guide on how to approach it.

-> Last review: 2025-09-17.
+> Last review: 2025-09-18.
 What is still open is at the top; what is already resolved is left
 > noted with what was done, so it is not reopened.

+> This is a sample project: the site is deployed but never operated commercially (see
+> `README.md`).
+Anything that only makes sense for a business taking real bookings is under
+> "Out of scope" at the end, with what it would take, in case that ever changes.

 ---

-## HIGH priority

-### 1. A real booking and contact backend — [Product]

-Bookings are a WhatsApp message (`booking-aside.comp.tsx` → `lib/build-whatsapp-url.ts`) and
-the contact form opens a `mailto:` (`contact-form.comp.tsx` → `lib/build-mailto-url.ts`).
-Both are isolated on purpose.
-When the crew has a channel to receive requests, add a route handler (`app/api/...`) or a server action that stores or emails them, keep the WhatsApp link as the secondary action, and add a honeypot plus a rate limit before exposing it.
-Availability per date would need a calendar source; the search of the hero already carries date and people in the query string.

-### 2. Real business data — [Content]

-Phone (`+52 322 000 0000`), email, address, social profiles, prices, departure times, group sizes, the figures of the home (`FIGURES`), every review and the two legal documents are placeholders taken from the design.
-They all live in `constants/site.const.ts`, `constants/services.const.ts` and `messages/*.json` (`catalog.<slug>`, `home.proof.reviews`, `legal.*`).
-Replace them before launch and check the English copy with a native reader.

 ## MEDIUM priority

-### 3. Segment prefetch of unprefixed routes can answer 404 — [i18n]
+### 1. Segment prefetch of unprefixed routes can answer 404 — [i18n]

-With `localePrefix: "as-needed"` the router sometimes asks a Spanish URL for the wrong segment: from the home it prefetched `/terminos?_rsc=…` with `Next-Router-Segment-Prefetch:
+With `localePrefix: "as-needed"` the router sometimes asks a Spanish URL for the wrong segment: it prefetches `/terminos?_rsc=…` (or `/servicios?_rsc=…`) with `Next-Router-Segment-Prefetch:
-/$d$locale/__PAGE__` — the segment of the home — and Next answered 404.
-The same links from any other page, and every English (prefixed) URL, answer 200.
-Navigation always worked: the click fetches again and gets its page.
+/$d$locale/__PAGE__` — the segment of the home — and Next answers 404.
+Which link it hits moves with the page and the viewport: on the desktop home it was the two legal links of the footer, on the phone home it was `/servicios`.
+Every English (prefixed) URL answers 200, and navigation always worked: the click fetches again and gets its page.

+The cause is under Next, not next-intl: its `Link` only turns prefetch off when the link carries another `locale`.
+The segment cache and the proxy's rewrite of the unprefixed Spanish URLs disagree about the route tree. `experimental.clientSegmentCache` is gone in Next 16, so there is no flag to fall back to whole-route prefetching.

-The footer's legal links carry `prefetch={false}` because of this, which costs nothing (they are rarely opened) and leaves the console clean.
-If it shows up on a link that matters, the options are `localePrefix: "always"` (Spanish would move to `/es`) or dropping the prefetch of that link too.
-Worth re-testing on every next-intl and Next release: check the console of the home with the footer in view.
+The footer's legal links carry `prefetch={false}`, which costs nothing (they are rarely opened).
+The nav links keep their prefetch: the pages are static and small, so the fix would cost more than the 404 in the console.
+If it ever has to go away completely the options are `prefetch={false}` on every internal link or `localePrefix: "always"` — Spanish would then move to `/es`, which the design does not want.
+Worth re-testing on every Next and next-intl release: open the home on the desktop with the footer in view, and again at 390 px.

-## LOW priority

-### 4. Localized service slugs — [i18n]

-The slugs are Spanish in both languages (`/en/services/avistamiento-de-ballenas`). next-intl supports per-locale segments in `pathnames`, but the slugs would then have to be mapped back to the catalogue keys in the page and the sitemap.
-Only worth it if English SEO matters.

-### 5. The Spanish Open Graph card is served through a redirect — [SEO]

-`app/[locale]/opengraph-image.tsx` is a file convention, so Next writes the URL of the segment:
-`https://vallartawknd.mx/es/opengraph-image`.
-The proxy redirects `/es/…` to the Spanish URL without a prefix, so a scraper gets a 307 and then the image.
-Every scraper that matters follows it.
-Setting `openGraph.images` by hand in the layout does not help — the file convention wins — so the only real fix is to stop using the convention and serve the card from a route handler.

 ---

+## Out of scope while the site is a sample

+### A real booking and contact backend — [Product]

+Bookings are a WhatsApp message (`booking-aside.comp.tsx` → `lib/build-whatsapp-url.ts`) and the contact form opens a `mailto:` (`contact-form.comp.tsx` → `lib/build-mailto-url.ts`).
+Both are isolated on purpose: a route handler or a server action that stores or emails the request would replace those two calls and nothing else, plus a honeypot and a rate limit before exposing it.
+Availability per date would need a calendar source; the hero already carries date and people in the query string.

+### Real business data — [Content]

+Phone (`+52 322 000 0000`), email, address, social profiles, prices, departure times, group
+sizes, the figures of the home (`FIGURES`), every review and the two legal documents come from the design and stay as they are.
+They live in `constants/site.const.ts`, `constants/services.const.ts` and `messages/*.json` (`catalog.<slug>`, `home.proof.reviews`, `legal.*`), so they are one search away if the site ever becomes real.

+---

 ## Resolved

+### Localized service slugs — [i18n] · 2025-09-18

+Each trip carries the segment of both languages (`englishSlug` in `constants/services.const.ts`) and `lib/service-slug.ts` translates between them: `/servicios/avistamiento-de-ballenas` is `/en/services/whale-watching`, and the trips named after a place keep their name.
+A page answers only to the segment of the language it is read in — the other one is a 404, so no trip has two live URLs in one language — and the links, the canonicals, the `hreflang`, the sitemap, the hero search and the language switch all go through the same helper.

+### The Spanish Open Graph card was served through a redirect — [SEO] · 2025-09-18

+The card moved from the `opengraph-image.tsx` file convention to a route, `app/og/[locale]`, which `proxy.ts` leaves alone; the layout and every page without a photo of its own point `openGraph.images` (and `twitter`) at `/og/es` or `/og/en` through `ogCard()` in `lib/page-metadata.ts`.
+A scraper now gets the image with no hop.
+Next does not inherit `openGraph` from the layout when a page writes its own, which is why each page names the card.

+### Favicon set — [Brand] · 2025-09-18

+`app/favicon.ico` (32 px) and `app/apple-icon.png` (180 px) next to the `icon.svg` that was
+already there, all three the same navy tile with the lime W.

 ### Reveal on scroll — [UX] · 2025-09-17